-Our NEOs received grants of non-qualified stock options in March 2015.
-As in previous years, the Compensation Committee believes stock options are performance-based compensation that provide the proper incentive to generate long-term growth in stockholder value and retain our leadership talent through a four-year vesting period.
-The option grants made in 2015 to our NEOs are set out and described in the Summary Compensation Table on page 29 and the Grants of Plan-Based Awards Table on page 31.
+Our NEOs received grants of non-qualified stock options in March 2016.
+The option grants made in 2016 to our NEOs are set out and described in the Summary Compensation Table on page 32 and the Grants of Plan-Based Awards Table on page 34.
+However, for 2017, we will eliminate grants of stock options as part of our ongoing effort to maximize performance-based compensation that is based on our pre-selected performance metrics.